The fear of life is the first cause of all our psychological troubles.

 The presence of that unseen assumption stains the development of the individual's entire psychological structure.
 And it is the source of all resistance to any efforts from forces outside of its influence to set right the individual psychology.

-Along with the revelation that nothing you based on the assumption that psychology is the problem has ever given you any permanent relief, understanding the actual cause of the problem also gives rise to two other important insights: first, that you are not responsible for the madness of your own mind; and second, that you need not attend to its shenanigans as it disintegrates and regenerates after the fear of life is gone.
+Along with the revelation that nothing you do based on the assumption that your psychology is the problem has ever given you any permanent relief, understanding the actual cause of the problem also gives rise to two other important insights: first, that you are not responsible for the madness of your own mind; and second, that you need not attend to its shenanigans as it disintegrates and regenerates after the fear of life is gone.

 So, although it is not necessary that you understand the fear of life and its nature to free yourself of its influence and its psychological minions, when the fear is gone, and the wondrous and powerful direct experience of life begins to rush in, you will find that understanding to be deeply empowering and helpful.